javaclinic/lab-setup-spring/lab-setup-windows.md

-# Windows - Lab Setup Configuration for Windows Environment
+# Lab Setup Configuration for Windows Environment
 The lab setup configuration has the following steps:
 1. JDK Installation
 2. JDK Configuration